-2.38 Appendix 6: Material Transfer Provisions
+2.41 Appendix 6: Material Transfer Provisions

-Where no Material is to be supplied by the Trial Site to the Sponsor or their nominated representative, Appendix 6 should be deleted.
+Where no Material is to be supplied by the Trial Site to the Sponsor or their nominated representative, tick the box to confirm that Appendix 6 does not apply.

-2.39 Appendix 7: Equipment and Resources
+2.42 Appendix 7: Equipment and Resources

-Where no Equipment or Resources are being provided Appendix 7 should be omitted from the final clinical trial agreement.
+Where no Equipment or Resources are being provided, tick the box to confirm that Appendix 7 does not apply.

-Appendix 7 includes tables where equipment and resources that are provided by Sponsors (and / or CROs, as applicable) for the clinical trial should be listed.
+Appendix 7 includes tables where equipment and resources that are provided by Sponsors (and / or CROs, as applicable) for the Clinical Trial should be listed.
 These tables include a column where the depreciated value of the equipment / resources can be detailed.
 It is noted that there is no standard method for determining depreciation and therefore, this must be discussed and agreed between Sponsor and Trial Site (and CRO, as applicable).

-The Sponsor (or CRO, as applicable) should indicate whether alternative 1, 2 or 3 should be used with respect to disposition in Clause 4 of Appendix 7.
+The Sponsor (or CRO, as applicable) should indicate whether alternative 1, 2 or 3 should be used with respect to disposition in Clause 3 of Appendix 7.
 The selection should be clearly indicated in the Agreement and the unused alternatives should be deleted from the Agreement.